-Details of the vesting profile of the short-term incentive cash bonuses awarded as remuneration to each director of the Company and each of the named Company executives and relevant group executives are detailed below:
+Details of the vesting profile of the shortterm incentive cash bonuses awarded as remuneration to each director of the Company and each of the named Company executives and relevant group executives are detailed in this table:

-Short term incentive bonuses
+Directors Short term Short term incentive bonuses

-Included in % forfeited

-remuneration % vested in in year
+Included in remuneration \$ (A) % vested in year % forfeited in year (B)

-\$ (A) year (B)

 Directors

 Darc Rasmussen 162,000 81% 19%

 Executives

 Peter Adams 62,863 101% -

 Alex Baburin 42,728 91% 9%

 Jason Barker 129,973 92% 8%

 Andre Cuenin 370,449 99% 1%

 Kevin Ryder 34,478 98% 2%

-- (A) Amounts included in remuneration for the financial year represents the amount that vested in the financial year based on achievement of personal goals and satisfaction of specified performance criteria.
-No amounts vest in future financial years in respect of the short-term incentive bonus scheme for the 2015 financial year. - (B) The amounts forfeited are due to the performance or service criteria not being met in relation to the current financial year.
+Amounts included in remuneration for the financial year represents the amount that vested in the financial year based on achievement of personal goals and satisfaction of specified performance criteria.
+No amounts vest in future financial years in respect of the short-term incentive bonus scheme for the 2015 financial year.
+B) The amounts forfeited are due to the performance or service criteria not being met in relation to the current financial year.